pulp-network/pnlp/README.md

 Your authorship stands alone without editorial oversight, restrictive platform policies, or government censorship.

+Your content is yours; transferrable between client implementations and monetizable directly to you in perpetuity.

+### For Front-End Clients

+Building a better experience for authors and/or subscribers?
+When authors convert to you, you can access all their old content too.

+Share in the monetization of publishing.
+Set your rates or let the author set them.
+Let authors or subscribers contribute to your service directly.

 ### For subscribers

+A better experience for authors leads to more and better content for subscribers.

 Browse the best writing on the open web.
 Support the authors you value most.
 Subscribe for convenience.